ARCHE-ENGIN/Discord-Theme/README.md

 How to install it ?

+It's simple !
-It's simple !, just do the following steps :
+Just do the following steps :

 - Download as zip the repository.
 - Install the .exe